-The Dodd-Frank Act squeezes pre-seizure due process down to the vanishing point.
+The Dodd-Frank Act squeezes preseizure due process down to the vanishing point.
 Consider how its resolution procedure is supposed to work.
 Companies "predominantly engaged" in financial activities are to be regulated and supervised by the Fed if they are systemically important.
-If the Treasury Secretary (upon recommendation by the Fed, and FDIC or SEC) makes a determination that (among other things) a financial company is in danger of default which would have serious adverse effects on US financial stability, he informs the company that he intends to appoint the FDIC as receiver.
+If the Treasury Secretary (upon recommendation by the Fed, and the Federal Deposit Insurance Corporation [FDIC] or the Securities and Exchange Commission [SEC]) makes seven determinations, including that a financial company is in danger of default that would have serious adverse effects on U.S. financial stability, he informs the company that he intends to appoint the FDIC as receiver.
 If the company does not consent, he petitions the district court of the District of Columbia (regardless of the location of the company's headquarters) for an order of authorization-and now the squeeze is on.

-Under Section 202(a) of the Act, the district court judge is given 24 hours from the moment of filing to (1) notify the company and hold a closed hearing, (2) review all the hearing evidence, (3) authorize the receivership or determine that the Secretary's action was "arbitrary and capricious", and (4) if the latter, provide a written statement of each reason supporting its opinion.
-If the judge can't accomplish all that in 24 hours, then the petition is deemed "granted by operation of law" and the receiver is to immediately begin liquidating the company
+Under § 202(a) of the Act, the district court judge is given 24 hours from the moment of filing to (1) notify the company and hold a closed hearing, (2) review (limited to just two of the required seven findings) all the hearing evidence, (3) authorize the receivership or determine that the Secretary's action was "arbitrary and capricious," and (4) if the latter, provide a written statement of each reason supporting its opinion.
+If the judge cannot accomplish all that in 24 hours, then the petition is deemed "granted by operation of law" and the receiver is to immediately begin liquidating the company (reorganization is prohibited by § 214).
+The decision and liquidation is not subject to any stay or injunction during the exclusive avenue of review: an appeal to the DC Circuit Court of Appeals or Supreme Court, whose scope of review is likewise limited to whether the Secretary's determination was arbitrary and capricious.